Schumacher-Group-UPB/PHOENIX/README.md

 The project comes with a variety of examples, including Jupyter Notebooks and MATLAB files, that demonstrate how to use PHOENIX in scientific research.
 You can explore these examples in the [examples folder](/examples/).
 Simply download one of the precompiled binaries from the [latest release](https://github.com/Schumacher-Group-UPB/PHOENIX/releases/) and place it in the same folder as the example you wish to run.
 Make sure to edit the configuration files to match your executable.

-If you would like to use PHOENIX or if you should be missing certain functionalities in the code, please do not hesitate to contact us via Email: jawi1@campus.uni-paderborn.de
+If you would like to use PHOENIX or if you should be missing certain functionalities in the code, please do not hesitate to contact us by Email: jawi1@campus.uni-paderborn.de.
 We'd appreciate your feedback and should you need technical support we would be happy to help.

 ## Table of Contents